 Albumin is indicated in the treatment of patients with renal dysfunction.

-Continuous oral fluoroquinolone prophylaxis is indicated in patients with an ascitic fluid protein concentration <1.5g/dL or a previous episode of SBP.
+Continuous antibiotic prophylaxis is indicated in patients with an ascitic fluid protein concentration <1.5 g/dL or a previous episode of SBP.
+Ciprofloxacin, trimethoprim/sulfamethoxazole, or rifaximin may be effective for primary and secondary prevention of SBP.

 Spontaneous bacterial peritonitis (SBP) is an infection of ascitic fluid that cannot be attributed to any intra-abdominal, ongoing inflammatory, or surgically correctable condition.
 It is one of the most frequently encountered bacterial infections in patients with cirrhosis.